-Park a Domain
+Park A Domain

-“Parks” one domain on top of a different domain.
+This option “Parks” one domain on top of a different domain.
 In DNS terminology a simple park means one domain shows another domain’s content.
 For example, if you owned mydomain.com and mydomain.net you could create a domain account for mydomain.com and then use this tool to park mydomain.net on top of it.

-Please note this is not the same as a “Virtual Park”, which is the cPanel equivalent of Add-on Domains (two or more domains sharing a single domain’s web space on the server as opposed to having their own unique accounts).
+Please note: This is not the same as a “Virtual Park”, which is the cPanel equivalent of Add-on Domains (two or more domains sharing a single domain’s web space on the server as opposed to having their own unique accounts).